ojones/blog/content/relics/microsoft.md

 The frontend challenge was to localize Windows 7 and Office 2010 pages into over 70 languages.
 Having a flexible UI to accommodate differing paragraph and input text lengths required lots of manual testing.
 Making the localization performant took some time.

-The MSN.com tour was a project to promote MSN.com redesign.
+The MSN.com tour was a project to promote an MSN.com redesign.
 Microsoft Window's butterfly was a key part.

 {{< figure src="/blog/relics/images/msn.png" title="msn.com (2010)" >}}